jmcanterafonseca-iota/MPEG-21-Part-23-DLT-Manager/smart-contract-templates/README.md

 `--reset` can be optional in incremental migrations and only needed to ensure everything is redeployed regardless current state.

 At the moment the mnemonic is no longer needed if a `private-keys.json` file exists at the parent folder.
+An example, with address already funded, `private-keys.json` file can be found [here](https://github.com/iotaledger/ebsi-stardust-components/blob/master/demos/ipr-use-case/european-ghosts/secrets/private-keys.json).

 ## Functional testing execution